 - 1.1.
-Large-scale financial crises demonstrate the destabilizing effect that severe stress events at large, complex financial institutions can have on domestic economies, capital markets, and the overall financial stability of the banking and insurance systems.
+Severe stress events can have a destabilizing effect on large, complex financial institutions, and consequentially affect domestic economies, capital markets and the overall financial stability of banking and insurance systems.
 During the 2007-2009 financial crisis, financial institutions faced additional challenges because of their complex organizational structures, shared service models, technology frameworks, and wide geographic operations.
-Many financial institutions were forced to take significant actions quickly without the benefit of well-developed plans. - 1.2.
-The emergence of pandemic risks, climate risks, cyber risks and geopolitical risks across the globe have heightened financial stability concerns across all countries.
-Regionally, the small, developing states in the Caribbean face unique challenges.
-Restrictions on international travel due to the COVID 19 pandemic stifled growth in several tourism-dependent territories.
-Other environmental risks, including weather-related disasters due to climate change also pose a threat. - 1.3.
-The risk of the withdrawal of correspondent banking services from Caribbean countries, a phenomenon known as 'de-risking' also prevails as the cost of compliance with international standards for anti-money laundering and tax transparency outweighs the cost of doing business with respondent banks in these small regional territories.
-This may have contributed to the exit of certain international banks from some member states, which has intensified mergers and acquisitions among regional financial institutions, raising market concentration and interconnectedness concerns. - 1.4.
-More recently, the Russia-Ukraine conflict, which commenced in March 2022 is causing supply side challenges and creating inflationary pressures given the reliance of regional territories on imported goods.
-This presents a further economic challenge to the jurisdiction. - 1.5.
-Large-scale stress events highlight the need for financial institutions to plan how they will respond.
-Such events include the following: - Portfolio shocks; - Significant financial losses; - Fraud; - Material litigation or counterparty actions; - Severe changes in debt or equity valuations; - Destructive cyber-attacks; - Business interruptions; - Leadership vacancies; - Destruction caused by hurricanes, earthquakes and other natural disasters; and - Liquidity events (e.g., a run on the financial institution). - 1.6.
-Accordingly, the Central Bank has developed this Recovery Planning Guideline ("Guideline") which outlines a framework for financial institutions to develop and maintain recovery plans, including the measures to be taken by the institution to restore it to financial viability following a stress event.
-The Guideline was developed in accordance with international standards and capture practices of standard setting bodies1 and other international regulatory agencies2.
+Many financial institutions were forced to take significant actions quickly without the benefit of well-developed plans.
+Systemic crises can also be caused by external macroeconomic factors such as an increase in interest rates that impact multiple institutions. - 1.2.
+The emergence of pandemic risks, climate risks, cyber-risks and geopolitical risks across the globe have heightened financial stability concerns across all countries and present unique challenges for small, developing states in the Caribbean.
+The risk of the withdrawal of correspondent banking services from Caribbean countries, a phenomenon known as 'de-risking' also prevails as the cost of compliance with international standards for anti-money laundering and tax transparency outweighs the benefits of doing business with respondent banks in these small regional territories. - 1.3.
+Significant stress events highlight the need for financial institutions to plan how they will respond.
+Such events include the following: - Portfolio shocks; - Significant financial losses; - Fraud: - Material litigation or counterparty actions; - Severe changes in debt or equity valuations; - Destructive cyber-attacks; - Business interruptions; - Leadership vacancies; - Destruction caused by hurricanes, earthquakes and other natural disasters; and - Liquidity events (e.g., a run on the financial institution). - 1.4.
+Accordingly, the Central Bank has developed this Recovery Plan Guideline ("Guideline") which outlines a framework to assist financial institutions with developing and maintaining recovery plans.
+The Guideline specifies measures to be taken by the institution to restore its financial viability following a stress event.
+The Guideline was developed in accordance with international standards and captures practices of standard-setting bodies1 and other international regulatory agencies2.